zchee/neovim-wiki/Following-HEAD.md

 - Use `:checkhealth` to detect and fix common problems.

 ------------
-### 2018/09/18
+### 2018/09/22

-The meaning of the `--embed` flag changed slightly:
+The meaning of the `--embed` and `--headless` flags changed to facilitate better startup behaviour with external UIs.
+An UI embedder (any user of `nvim_ui_attach`) should start nvim using `nvim --embed` but without `--headless`.
+An embedder _not_ using the UI protocol should use `nvim --embed --headless`.

-		Nvim will wait for a single request before sourcing startup files and reading buffers.
-This is mainly so that UIs can call `nvim_ui_attach` so that the UI can show startup messages and possible swap file dialog for the first loaded file.
-In addition, a `nvim_get_api_info` call before the `nvim_ui_attach` call is also allowed, so that UI features can be safely detected by the UI.
+With `--embed` only, nvim will wait for the embedding process to call `nvim_ui_attach` before sourcing startup files and reading buffers.
+This is so that UI can show startup messages and possible swap file dialog for the first loaded file.
+The process can do requests before the `nvim_ui_attach`, for instance a `nvim_get_api_info` call so that UI features can be safely detected by the UI before attaching.
+However requests before attach (just like `--cmd` commands) cannot access `init.vim` configuration.

 For many UI embedders, this will improve startup behavior automatically, by supporting startup messages and swap files prompts.
 But it could be a potentially breaking change for other use cases of `--embed`.
-The following alterative could be used to replicate the old behavior of embed, and works both on master, as well as on the two latest stable releases:

-		nvim --headless --cmd "call stdioopen({'rpc': v:true})"
+These can use `nvim --embed --headless` which will replicate the old behavior of embed on master and later releases, and still work with older versions of nvim.

+For an UI that wants to do additional initialization after `init.vim` the following pattern can be used:
+Before `nvim_ui_attach` send a single`nvim_command` request with the command `"autocmd VimEnter * call rpcrequest(1, 'vimenter')"`.
+In the `vimenter` method handler the UI can then safely execute any requests, and nvim will only enter normal mode when this handler returns.

 ### 2018/06/10